 Development of stackable credentials that allow for multiple exit and entry points that lead toward attaining a credential.

 Community College partners provide opportunities for high school students within the district to take college-level courses prior to graduating from high school.

+Career Services and Business services provided with options of technology using choice of email, phone, virtual platform.

 Weaknesses: